MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

     .run()

 ### Histogram-module:
-This module is used for calculating histogram of the image.
+This module is used for calculating [histogram](https://en.wikipedia.org/wiki/Image_histogram) of the image.
+The histogram plots the number of pixels in the image (vertical axis) with a particular brightness value (horizontal axis).

 Where options is an object with the following property: